Ormael13/CoCX/classes/classes/Races/README.md

 * iterate in chimeras
 * kill array of objects in `race()`
 * solve unicornkin/alicornkin races
-* racial paragon and like
+* racial paragon and like stat buffs
 * `requireRace` for perks
 * Future:
   * racial score caching